Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: I've had a rash, as you know, on my legs for a long time.
 It seems to be getting a little bit worse.
 I use egg white, butter, and bone marrow.
 I don't know how the egg white is treated, like a burn, butter, and bone marrow.
 It's pretty itching.
 It lets me sleep at night.
 It's been two years now.

 A: You just have to remember that you've got toxins coming out of that skin constantly, either from your joints or from the bone itself, discharging in that place.
 Now I will experiment with my advanced cancer patients when they come to me.
 So I had this woman, and they had the same thing like that, but around her breast.
 And it was half gone.
 Now I saw it yesterday, and it was starting to grow back, the actual breast.
-First time I've seen a breast starting to grow back, and it was already collapsing from the body, breaking down the cancers in there and dissolving it.
+First time I've seen a breast starting to grow back, and it was already collapsing from the body breaking down the cancers in there and dissolving it.
 So her whole breast, and I told her that I'm used to people losing a breast, you know, naturally, so they don't lose all their lymphatic glands around, and it'll keep them from having lung cancer.
 But her breast actually started growing back, but what started it was, I told her to start packing it with cheese, taking a little cheese and milk and mashing it, getting it to a paste and put the cheese over it.
 Stopped all the bleeding, stopped all that deterioration, and started a healing effect.
 So that doesn't mean that she's not going to have trouble later, because she still has to get rid of the dead cells that make up the tumor.
 She still has some hardened tumor over here.
 All the tumor up here is all gone.
 It's just soft and breast again.
 Now there's just a little bit down here, so she stopped it from secreting.
 Now it may go inside her or grow down this way, you know, the cancer moving.
 And I warned her that that might happen, but she just panicked.

 So that was a quick fix, so she wouldn't run to the doctor and have her whole breast cut off and all of her lymph glands and all of that.
 She'd probably died in about six years.
 And that breast and the tumor should have been absolutely gargantuous according to the medical profession, but each year it's been getting softer and smaller.
 So she's been hit.
 But when it started leaking and bleeding a lot, and that's a sign that the cancer cells are actually dying, they contain like a solvent product that dissolves the dead cells.
 You only have one cancer cell around 50 to 200 dead cells.
 It's isolated.
 But you do have blood and lymph and neurological circulation in a malignant tumor, not in a benign tumor.
 There's no circulation in a benign tumor.
 It's a dead substance.
 You're not going to eliminate it easily.
 But when you have all the circulations into it, you can dissolve a tumor.
 You can restore the body to a working, functional, living system again.
 When you have a benign tumor, it's not living.
 The whole area is completely dead.
 So when that cancer cell begins dying and setting out that solvent to dissolve those dead cells, the serum's got to go somewhere.
 You don't want it to go inside.
 You want it to come out to the skin.
 It's going to damage skin.
 It's going to buckle in.
 It's going to cause it to be sore and other things, but you will discharge it that way.
 But I was very pleased with the process.
 But I let her know that that was a quick fix.
-Seeps again.
-Enjoy the seep.
+If it seeps again, enjoy the seep.
 That's the cancer cells dissolving all those dead cells that make up 90% of the tumor.

 Q: People were just leaving a long...